saurabhpal007/knight-rider-led-arduino-uno/README.md

 #readme
-*Simple Code For Beginners To Make Knight Rider Lght Using Arduino
+*Simple Code For Beginners To Make Knight Rider Light Using Arduino
 Steps:
 ~Connect all leds to breadboard in a row.
 ~Connect positive terminal to A0-A12 on breadboard.